satyananda03/TelangPH.AI/README.md

 ## Dataset

 - **Description:** : The dataset consists of images of Buffer solutions with a pH range of 2 to 13 that have been mixed with butterfly pea flower extract and placed in clear glasses, resulting in variations in the colour of the extract at different pH values.
 This dataset contains a total of ± 7,200 images, with ± 600 images for each pH value.

+- Dataset development in collaboration with academics in the field of chemistry

 - Color variation of Butterfly Pea Flower Extract in pH 2 - 13 :